-Located on the East side of Central Park in Manhattan, a few tenths of a mile north of the Boathouse at the crest of Cats' Paw Hill; look for the building and parking lot on your left slightly west of the road.
+Located on the East side of Central Park in Manhattan, a few tenths of a mile north of the Boathouse at the crest of Cats' Paw Hill; look for the building and parking lot on your left as you crest the hill.
 There are bathrooms.